What to Do When Driving in the Ice Or Snow

 We all know it snows pretty heavily in South Dakota.
 While you probably are used to driving in snow, it doesn’t hurt to refamiliarize yourself with safety tips after enjoying a few months of sunshine.
-Here are our main tips for driving in through snow and ice.
+Here are 10 tips for driving through snow and ice.

 #1: Avoid the Roads

 It is a cliche, but the best way to be safe is to not go out on the roads, especially if you aren’t comfortable doing so.
 Whenever you get behind the wheel of a car, you are accepting the responsibility to drive in a way that reasonably avoids harm.
 If you don’t feel comfortable accepting that responsibility, then stay home!

 #2: Slow is The Way to Go

 Studies published by the Society of Automotive Engineers (SAE), have shown that traction and braking power decrease significantly when traveling over ice or snow.
 Driving slowly helps to mitigate this risk by not asking as much from your brakes.
 Additionally, braking suddenly can cause your tires to slip and lose traction, so it’s best to brake much more gradually than you normally would.